Kevin Harlan: Football

 Rich Gannon, the analyst in the booth with Harlan, asked Harlan "I'm getting confused, what game are you calling?", to which Harlan responded with a very enthusiastic "I'M CALLING BOTH GAMES!"
 In response to Gannon's joke that CBS should give Harlan two paychecks for the week, Harlan quipped, "I'm probably breaking every FCC rule in the book!"

 February 7, 2021 – During Super Bowl LV between the Kansas City Chiefs and the Tampa Bay Buccaneers, Harlan was the radio play-by-play announcer when, in the closing minutes of the game, a streaker ran onto the field.
 The streaker was a man dressed in an undersized women's pink one-piece thong-style swimsuit and a pair of dark athletic shorts.

 "Someone has run on the field... some guy with a bra!
 And now, he's not being chased he's running down the middle the 40.
 Arms in the air in a victory salute.
 He's pulling down his pants.
-PUT UP YOUR PANTS MY MAN!
-PUT UP THOSE PANTS!
+Put up your pants, my man!
+Pull up your pants!
 He's being chased to the 30, he breaks a tackle from a security guard, the 20, down the middle the ten, the five, he slides at the one... and they converge on him at the goal line! (pause) Pull up your pants, take off the bra and be a man!
 And the players with hands on hips at the other end of the field are looking at him and shaking their head, and saying, 'Why, oh, why is this taking place in a Super Bowl?'"

-March 16, 2023 - During the 2023 NCAA Division I men's basketball tournament Harlan was on the call, along with Dan Bonner and Stan Van Gundy when #13 Furman scored a go-ahead 3-pointer over #4 Virginia in the Round of 64 with 2.2 seconds to go due to a rogue pass from Virginia's Kihei Clark to Furman's Garrett Hien.
-Furman would win the game 68–67, giving them a win in their first tournament game since 1980.
-Video of Harlan making the call later went viral.

-"Clark in a straight-jacket-- HE THREW IT AWAY!
-(Bonner: "OH, HE DIDN'T MEAN TO DO THAT!")
-HE THREW IT AWAY!
-HIEN, [JP] PEGUES!
-GOOD!
-FURMAN LEADS!
-TIMEOUT, VIRGINIA!
-DID WE JUST SEE WHAT WE THINK WE JUST SAW?!?
-WOW!